Frequently Asked Questions

 I emailed you, why didn’t I get a response?

 There could be a few reasons for that.
-First, if you are asking me a question that is found on the syllabus or that I already answered in a Blackboard announcement, I will not email you.
+First, if you are asking me a question that is found on the syllabus or that I already answered in a Canvas announcement, I will not email you.
 Second, if it is an issue that I’m getting several emails about, I will either send out a mass email or address it in the next class meeting.
 Third, I might have missed it, which can sometimes happen since I get quite a few emails.
 I try to respond quickly, so if you don’t get a response within a couple of days, please resend the email.
 Lastly, you may have not sent it to the right address (check it carefully on the syllabus.)
-You can use Blackboard as a way of sending my emails by going to
+You can use Canvas as a way of sending my emails by going to

 Can I add your class?